filisko/php-scala-friends/src/Example2/README.md

 }

 trait TravelService{
-  def createTravelRequest (from: String, to: String, tr: TravelRespository) : Travel }
+  def createTravelRequest (from: String, to: String, tr: TravelRepository) : Travel }

 trait TravelServiceLifted{
-  def createTravelRequest (from: String, to: String) : TravelRespository => Travel }
+  def createTravelRequest (from: String, to: String) : TravelRepository => Travel }

 object TravelServiceLiftedImp extends TravelServiceLifted{
-    def createTravelRequest (from: String, to: String) : TravelRespository => Travel = {
+    def createTravelRequest (from: String, to: String) : TravelRepository => Travel = {
       // tr is our dependency
       tr => {
         case class SimpleTravel(from: String, to: String) extends Travel